 The Client and our role:

 Our client was managing large interior projects concentrating on soft furnishing.
-Typically, they would do civil works, furniture, painting, cushion, curtains, etc. They handle commercial and residential projects.
+Typically, they would do civil works, furniture, painting, cushion, curtains, etc. They handled commercial and residential projects.
 At times, they would handle even international projects.
-In international projects, they would prepare all the things locally in UAE and export ready to fit material with couple of workers to install and commission.
+In international projects, they would prepare all the things locally in the UAE and export ready to fit material with couple of workers to install and commission.

 We were given the assignment to check costing and profitability of these projects as sometimes they would lose projects at a quotation stage due to higher costs.

 The accounting was done on the basis of project accounting but there was no clear definition of fixed and variable cost.
 When, simultaneously two or more projects were handled and the accountant wasn’t able to allocate the cost accurately.
 In short, there were no policies in place for accounting resulting often incorrect presentation of project profitability.

 We decided to check the costing of few projects which were completed in recent times.
 We chose one big residential villa project, one small villa project and one commercial office project.

 All projects involved civil work including tiling and painting, furniture – partly outsourced from the market and partly made to order, and soft furnishing like cushions, curtains, some artefacts, etc.